weiserlab/ambuj/stico.md

 |![Presentation at ABB Award](pres1.jpg)|![Presentation at ABB Award](pres2.jpg) |

+**[Q4, 2022]**  GRANT: STICORS received second grant at National University of Singapore from ARTIC for sensing using tunnel diodes

 **[Q2, 2022]**  GRANT: STICORS received first grant at National University of Singapore from ODPRT (Startup Grant)

 **[Q1, 2022]** Project Investigator (Prof. Ambuj Varshney) has joined as a faculty member at the School of Computing of the National University of Singapore.